RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

     In the **Server Explorer**, under **Default [127.0.0.1:86]**, you should now see a server called BANKDEMO.
 If the server is not visible, right-click **Default [127.0.0.1:86]** and click **Refresh**.

+> **Note**: If you encounter issues with importing the server definition file, open the `BANKDEMO.xml` file and check if BANKROOT is set to a valid path, such as `C:\MFETDUSER\tutorial/..`.
+If not, edit the path manually.

 **Associate the BANKDEMO Enterprise Server with Your Project**